jenwin/Fraud-Risk-Analysis-Visualization/README.md

   - Total Fraud Occurrence: 0.0011
 - Fraud rate by count is less than 1%, but the fraud amounts are large.

-- Simulated Fraud Detection System
+**Simulated Fraud Detection System**

 ![Fraud Detection Summary](Visuals/fraud_detection_analysis.png)

-  - The fraud detection rule identifies `61.65%` of fraudulent cases but also flags a large number of legitimate transactions.
+  - The fraud detection rule identifies `62%` of fraudulent cases but also flags a large number of legitimate transactions.
-  - Approximately `27.02%` of all transactions are flagged, with the majority being false positives, which may result in unnecessary reviews of non-fraudulent transactions.
+  - Approximately `27%` of all transactions are flagged, with the majority being false positives, which may result in unnecessary reviews of non-fraudulent transactions.

 ## Key Business Insights